The Mediocre make excuses for why they can’t improve. They think they're too young or too old. They don't read books.

 The Successful understand that they should only buy wedge deals (below-market properties that often have infestations, bad electrical wiring, overgrown lawns, damaged flooring, and old paint).
 They only put 3.5% down so they can buy more properties.
 Then they find a contractor and ask them to do a rental-grade remodel – not a brand new, top-of-the-line renovation.
 They just want safety and quality at a reasonable price.
 Then they refinance the property.
 Then they rent out the property.

 The Mediocre don’t understand economics.
 They think that the price of goods goes up because businesses are greedy.

 The Successful realize that prices go up because more people want the same goods or there is a supply shortage.

 The Mediocre don’t understand that Bitcoin is simple supply and demand.

 The Successful understand that there is a fixed finite supply of 21 million Bitcoins.
-The outstanding supply shrinks over time as people buy.
+The supply shrinks over time as people buy.
 Over the long term, the price will continually increase unless there is a reversal in the demand trend.